 For example, a third party hijacker (or a hijack spammer) is a third party that tries to get a particular business identified or associated with another highly prominent business such that the particular business’s listing or information is displayed prominently in a list of search result.

 We’re told that important businesses may be targeted, like well-known restaurants or hotels, and information about them such as their contact information, like a phone number, may be submitted into listing data associated with the particular business.
-This patent looks for when a hijacker attempts to insert that prominent business’s title (name) into the title or content of a submitted business’ listing, to engage in creating a fraudulent or “keyword-stuffed” listing.
+This patent looks for when a hijacker attempts to insert that prominent business’s title (name) into the title or content of a submitted business’ listing, to engage in creating a fraudulent or “keyword-stuffed” business name listing.

-The patent provides an example of someone trying to do this, in the drawing at the top of this post.
+The keyword stuffed business name patent provides an example of someone trying to do this, in the drawing at the top of this post.

 A keyword-stuffed business listing shows up on a search for “courtyard 4422 y st Marriott Sacramento” into Google map search.